Why do we favor our existing beliefs?

 - The participants who initially supported the deterrence argument in favor of capital punishment considered the anti-deterrence data unconvincing and thought the data in support of their position was credible;

-- Participants who held the opposing view at the beginning of the study reported the same, but in support of their stance against capital punishment.
+- Participants who held the opposing view at the beginning of the study reported the same but in support of their stance against capital punishment.

 So, after being confronted both with evidence that supported capital punishment and evidence that refuted it, both groups reported feeling more committed to their original stance.
-The net effect of having their position challenged was a re-entrenchment of their existing beliefs.5
+The net effect of having their position challenged was a re-entrenchment of their existing beliefs.6

-Example 2 - Effect of the internet
+Example 2 – Effects of the internet

 In his seminal book, “The Filter Bubble: What the Internet Is Hiding from You", Pariser uses the example of internet searches for an oil spill to show the filter bubble effect:

 "In the spring of 2010, while the remains of the Deepwater Horizon oil rig were spewing crude oil into the Gulf of Mexico, I asked two friends to search for the term ‘BP’.
 They’re pretty similar — educated, white, left-leaning women who live in the Northeast.
 But the results they saw were quite different.
 One of my friends saw investment information about BP.
-The other saw news.
-For one, the first page results contained links about the oil spill; for the other, there was nothing about it except for a promotional ad from BP."8
+The other saw the news.
+For one, the first page results contained links about the oil spill; for the other, there was nothing about it except for a promotional ad from BP."7

 If this were the only source of information that these women were exposed to, surely they would have formed very different conceptions of the BP oil spill.
-The internet search engine showed information tailored to the beliefs their past searches showed, and picked results predicted to fit with their reaction to the oil spill.
+The internet search engine showed information tailored to the beliefs their past searches showed and picked results predicted to fit with their reaction to the oil spill.
 Unbeknownst to them, it facilitated confirmation bias.

-While the implications of this particular filter bubble may have been harmless, filter bubbles on social media platforms have been shown to influence elections by tailoring the content of campaign messages and political news to different subsets of voters.9 This could have a fragmenting effect that inhibits constructive democratic discussion, as different voter demographics become increasingly entrenched in their political views as a result of a curated stream of evidence that supports them.
+While the implications of this particular filter bubble may have been harmless, filter bubbles on social media platforms have been shown to influence elections by tailoring the content of campaign messages and political news to different subsets of voters.
+This could have a fragmenting effect that inhibits constructive democratic discussion, as different voter demographics become increasingly entrenched in their political views as a result of a curated stream of evidence that supports them.

 What it is